Make-School-Courses/WEB-1.0-Web-Foundations/lessons/lesson-07.md

 <button id="submit-button">Submit</button>
 ...
 const button = document.getElementById('submit-button')
-button.addEventListener('click', function(e) { ... })
+// function is written inside the addEventListener function: button.addEventListener('click', function(e) { ... })
 ```

-Here we would way the function is anonymous since it doesn't have a name.
+Here we would say the function is _anonymous_ since it doesn't have a name.

 <!-- > -->

-## Lab - Tip calculator
+## Lab - Tip calculator <!--rest of class-->

 Start working on Assignment [Assignment 7](../assignments/assignment-07.md)